Reachability analysis of linear hybrid systems via block decomposition: Evaluation

 \textit{SpaceEx STC.} The STC algorithm is an extension of the LGG algorithm with automatic time-step adaptation~\cite{FrehseKG13}.

-All tools use a support-function representation of sets and we use template polyhedra with box constraints to overapproximate those sets, which roughly corresponds to a decomposition into one-dimensional blocks and is fast.
+All tools use a support-function representation of sets.
+We use template polyhedra with box constraints to overapproximate these sets, which roughly corresponds to a decomposition into one-dimensional blocks.
+This approximation is fast.

 For the algorithms implemented in JuliaReach, we use one-dimensional block structures for all models.
 For SpaceEx we use the options given in the benchmark sources.
 For algorithms that use a fixed time step, we fix this parameter to the same value for each benchmark.
-The SpaceEx STC algorithm does not have a time-step parameter, so we instead fix the parameter ``flowpipe tolerance'', which controls the approximation error, to the following values: \emph{linear switching system}: $0.01$, \emph{spacecraft}: $0.2$, \emph{platooning}: $1$, \emph{filtered oscillator}: $0.05$.
+The SpaceEx STC algorithm does not have such a parameter, so we instead fix the parameter ``flowpipe tolerance,'' which controls the approximation error, to the following values: \emph{Linear switching system}: $0.01$, \emph{Spacecraft rendezvous}: $0.2$, \emph{Platooning}: $1$, \emph{Filtered oscillator}: $0.05$.